dotmjsc/K2450_Arb_I/readme.md

 # Keithley 2450 Arbitrary Current Waveform Player

-This is a arbitrary controlled current source for a Keithley 2450 Source Measure Unit (SMU).
+This is a current waveform player for the Keithley 2450 Source Measure Unit (SMU).
 The features are:

 * A nice GUI with all necessary settings, logging and plotting of the results